atul799/CarND-LaneLines-P1/Project1_Report.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-Here is an example of a lanes on a road from car's camera perpective and end goal of project as marked Lanes.
+Here is an example of a lanes on a road from car's camera perspective and end goal of project as marked Lanes.
-Top picture is camera shot and Below is Lane marked ("Painted") by postprocessed openCV functions in python.
+Top picture is camera shot and Below is Lane marked ("Painted") by using openCV functions in python.

 The Project work (code, results and this report) can be found [Here!](https://github.com/atul799/CarND-LaneLines-P1)